 10:00 PM daily.

-and April 30th (if needed); lunch will be served at noon for all workers on both days .
+(and April 25th if needed); lunch will be served at noon for all workers.

-- Work party: Outdoor rifle range on September 24th; lunch will be served at noon
+- Work party: Outdoor rifle range (Fall clean-up) on September 18th; lunch will be served at noon

 for all workers.